The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: G-equivalence classes

-Note that in the above proof $V$ and $V'$ together generate a Carnot-type cycle described by Eq.~(\ref{cycle}): we start with state $|\psi\rangle$ (the resource) and use invariant states $|\eta_{1}\rangle|\eta_{1}^{\prime}\rangle$ (non-resources).
-After a cycle generated by G-invariant unitaries (free dynamics) we get back $|\psi\rangle$ and some residue states $|\eta_{2}\rangle|\eta_{2}^{\prime}\rangle$.
-In the above proof using the properties of characteristic functions, we showed that the residue states should be invariant (non-resource).
-However this property can be derived from more general considerations.
-Suppose $|\eta_{2}\rangle|\eta_{2}^{\prime}\rangle$ is not invariant.
-This implies that by going through this cycle we have generated some additional resource without consuming any.
-We can repeat this cycle and generate an infinite number of copies of $|\eta_{2}\rangle|\eta_{2}^{\prime}\rangle$ and so generate an infinite amount of the resource.
-This should be impossible if the state $|\psi\rangle$ contains only a finite amount of the resource, which is indeed the case for any state on a finite-dimensional Hilbert space if the group is not finite.

-\textbf{U(1) example:} In our quantum optics example, the criterion of U(1)-equivalence of pure states has a simple form in terms of reductions onto irreps.
-Suppose that the probability distributions $\{p_\psi(n)\}$ and $\{p_\phi(n)\}$ are the reductions onto the irreps of $\psi$ and $\phi$ respectively, so that the characteristic functions are the Fourier transforms of these.
+\begin{example} Recall our quantum optics example where the set of all phase shifts forms a representation of group U(1) (see example \ref{Ex-U(1)-reduc}).
+For this representation of the symmetry U(1) it turns out that the criterion of U(1)-equivalence of pure states has a simple form in terms of reductions onto irreps.
+Suppose that the probability distributions over integers $p_\psi$ and $p_\phi$ are the reductions onto the irreps of $\psi$ and $\phi$ respectively, so that the characteristic functions are the Fourier transforms of these.
 Theorem \ref{maintheorem} implies that $\psi$ and $\phi$ are U(1)-equivalent if and only if there exists an integer $\Delta$ such that $\sum_n p_\psi(n) e^{i n \theta} = e^{i \Delta \theta} \sum_n p_\phi(n) e^{i n \theta}$, or equivalently, using the Fourier transform, such that